 The Fund generally will be diversified by country and issuer, but may hold positions that are concentrated from time to time.
 The Fund will not invest in collective investment schemes as described in the section entitled Investment in Other Investment Funds.
-The Fund's investments will primarily be investment grade and securities may only be purchased if rated at least speculative grade i.e. B3 by Moody's, B- by S&P, or B- by Fitch, or an equivalent internal rating by the Investment Manager.
-In the case of two different ratings, the lower rating shall be decisive.
-In the case of three or more different ratings, the lower rating shall be decisive.
-Any securities which fall below the minimum required rating subsequent to purchase will be sold within six months from the downgrading, unless the rating is upgraded within that period.
+Securities may only be purchased if rated at least investment grade i.e. Baa3 by Moody's, BBB- by S&P, or BBB- by Fitch.
+Unrated securities cannot be purchased unless a corresponding issuer rating can be applied to the security.
+In instances where the ratings from the above agencies differ, the lower rating shall be decisive.
+Any securities which fall below the minimum required rating subsequent to purchase will be sold within three months from the downgrading, unless the rating is upgraded within that period.
 The Investment Manager will under no circumstances rely exclusively or automatically on external ratings in determining the credit risk of a financial instrument, and the Investment Manager will perform its own credit assessment with respect to each investment.
-If an issue is unrated, then an equivalent credit rating, as deemed by the Investment Manager, may be used.